YieldRay/ShareMe/README.md

 BASE_NAME=fill_this_only_if_you_use_Deta_Base
 ```

-save the file as ".env" in root folder or set them as environment variables
+save the file as ".env" in root folder for develop,
-we use MongoDB as primary database, but if want to use Deta Base for database
-but do not deploy this service to deta, you can leave MONGO_DB_URI in blank and
-set correct PROJECT_KEY in environment variables
+or set them as environment variables for official service,
+fill all field that mongoDB needed for using mongoDB,
+otherwise we fallback to Deta base using PROJECT_KEY (get it from Deta),
-if you forget to set BASE_NAME, it will be "ShareMe" by default
+if you forget to set BASE_NAME, it will be "ShareMe" by default,
+and if no database is correct configured, will store data to "./.datebase.json"

 ## Deploy to Deta

-You do not need to do anything with environment variables, as Deta will automatically
+For deploying to Deta, you do not need to do anything with environment variables,
-use Data Base as its database, but if you specify MONGO_DB_URI, it will use MongoDB rather than Deta Base
+as Deta will automatically use Data Base as its database,
+but if you specify MONGO_DB_URI, it will use MongoDB intead

 the default BASE_NAME will be "ShareMe", but if do not like it, just specify BASE_NAME in environment variables

 [![Deploy](https://button.deta.dev/1/svg)](https://go.deta.dev/deploy?repo=https%3A%2F%2Fgithub.com%2FYieldRay%2FShareMe)